 Fertilizer treatments are an important lawn care service as they feed your lawn with essential nutrients that it will need to thrive.
 However, many property owners are curious about the difference between slow-release and quick-release fertilizer.
 While there are similarities, there are also several important distinctions that make slow-release fertilizer more desirable.
-Here in Happy Valley, OR, these differences can make a lasting impact on your lawn.
+Here in Gresham, OR, these differences can make a lasting impact on your lawn.

 Slow-release fertilizer often works better for lawns because it delivers optimal amounts of nitrogen to your lawn, offers ongoing protection, and can provide the same level of benefit to your lawn at a lower cost.

 Too much nitrogen at once can harm your grass.

 Slow-release fertilizer delivers nitrogen gradually instead of at once.
 While slow-release and quick-release fertilizers contain largely the same nutrients, liquid or quick-release fertilizers contain higher salt content.
 And since salt makes the fertilizer more soluble, this results in rapid nitrogen release, which can burn your grass.
 In contrast, slow-release fertilizer won't burn your grass as it contains less salt.